mongodb/mongo-c-driver/CONTRIBUTING.md

 ## Configuring the test runner

 The test runner can be configured by declaring the `TEST_ARGS` environment variable.
-Currently the following options can be provided:
+The following options can be provided:

 ```
     -h, --help   Show this help menu.